Surrendering an Animal

 Open Admission (Open Door) Shelter

-The Western PA Humane Society is an open admission (open door) shelter.
+Humane Animal Rescue is an open admission (open door) shelter.
 Open-admission shelters choose to take in all animals regardless of their health, temperament or placement.
 We accept owned, stray, sick, neglected, abused and dangerous animals.
 We admit animals from the community during regular business hours on a walk-in basis.
 We do not require an appointment prior to acceptance nor will we turn an animal away.
 Therefore, available kennels and cages are always at a premium.

 At the time of surrender, we will ask for a valid PA State Photo ID with your current address.
 We charge a service fee for euthanasia requests (based on weight & temperament of animal).